Node Embedding over Temporal Graphs: Experimental Setup

 \subsection{Baselines}

-In our evaluation for both tasks, we compare \tntv to the following baselines:
+In our task evaluations, we used the following baselines:

-\textbf{\Ntv}~\cite{grover16node}: we use \ntv as a static baseline representing the state of the art.
-It is also the static node embedding algorithm we opted to use for the initialization of \tntv, therefore the comparison between them is of special interest.\footnote{For this baseline, we used the implementation published by the authors: \url{https://github.com/aditya-grover/node2vec}} For temporal link prediction, edge embedding is implemented by concatenating the two respective \ntv embeddings at pivot time and classification is performed as described in Section~\ref{sec:combinetemporalembeding}.
-For node classification, node embeddings are produced at the last time step and are input into an FC layer, which outputs, per each node, a vector of size $L$ representing its class probabilities.
-The architectures can be seen in Figure~\ref{Figure:static_architecture}.
+\paragraph{\Ntv.} We use \ntv as the state-of-the-art static baseline.
+It is also the static node embedding algorithm we opted to use for the initialization of \tntv, therefore the comparison between them is of special interest.\footnote{For this baseline, we used the implementation published by the authors: \url{https://github.com/aditya-grover/node2vec}}

-\textbf{Temporal Matrix Factorization (\tmf)}~\cite{dunlavy2011temporal}: this method, used specifically for temporal link prediction, collapses the data across multiple time points into a single representation over which matrix factorization is applied.
-Specifically, given $T$ adjacency matrices $A_1,\dots,A_T$ representing $T$ snapshots, a collapsed adjacency matrix is created by weighting them as follows: $\sum_{t=1}^{T}{(1-\theta)^{T-t}A_t}$.
-This weighting scheme gives higher weight to matrices representing later time points, using a decay factor $\theta$, set to $0.2$~\cite{dunlavy2011temporal}.
-Different factorization methods were proposed on top of the collapsed matrix representation, some of which applicable only to bipartite graphs.
-For the \textit{\tmf} baseline, we examine singular value decomposition (SVD) as a representative factorization technique.
+\paragraph{Temporal Matrix Factorization (\tmf).}~\cite{dunlavy2011temporal} This method, used specifically for link prediction, collapses the data across multiple times into a single representation over which matrix factorization is applied.
 In addition, we also experiment with a setting in which \ntv is used on top of the collapsed matrix, as a more modern method for embedding, and mark this variant as \tmfntv.
-For both \tmf and \tmfntv, the embedded representation of the matrix is fed into the static architecture shown in Figure~\ref{Figure:static_architecture}.

-\textbf{Temporally Factorized Network Modeling (\lst)}~\cite{yu17temporally}: this method applies factorization before collapsing, by generalizing the regular notion of matrix factorization for matrices with a third `time' dimension.
-Given $T$ adjacency matrices $A_1,\dots,A_T$ representing a temporal graph, factorization is performed using a static matrix $U$ and a time-dependent matrix $V(t)$, i.e., $A_t{=}UV(t)^T$, where $V(t){=}W_0{+}W_1 t$.
-This yields a first-order polynomial connection between the $A_t$ matrices.
-To determine the values of $U$ and $V(t)$, the following optimization is applied:
+\paragraph{Temporally Factorized Network Modeling (\lst).}~\cite{yu17temporally} This method applies factorization before collapsing, by generalizing the regular notion of matrix factorization for matrices with a third `time' dimension.\footnote{For this baseline, we used the authors implementation kindly shared with us.}

-Here, $1_{E(T)}$ is the binary (unweighted) version of $A_t$ and $D(t){=}e^{-\theta(T{-}t)}$ is a decay function that gives higher weight to more recent time points, with $\theta$ set to $0.3$~\cite{yu17temporally}.\footnote{For this baseline, we used an implementation kindly shared with us by the authors~\cite{yu17temporally}.}